Sage-Bionetworks/synapse-web-monorepo/packages/markdown-it-synapse/README.md

 The widgetparams can be used to determine what kind of html widget should be rendered in the output container.

 _Differences in browser._ If you load script directly into the page using the IIFE bundle, without package system, module will add itself globally as `window.markdownitSynapse`.
-The plugin function can be accessed at `window.markdownitSynapse.default`.

 ## License